Xiaoting-Xu/PyNCBIminer/README.md

 **For windows**: Users only need to unzip the package and double click the executable(.exe) file of PyNCBIminer directly.

-**For macOS**: Users only need to unzip the package and double click the Unix executablee(.exe) file of PyNCBIminer directly.
+**For macOS**: Users only need to unzip the package and double click the executable(.exe) file of PyNCBIminer directly.

 # 2. Running PyNCBIminer